OpenCollarTeam/opencollarteam.github.io/docs/Manual-Test-Suite.md

 # Capture
 - Try enabling "Capture" mode.
 Leave the Risky box unchecked.
 When someone touches your collar, you should see a dialog asking whether to grant them access.
 - Try enabling "Capture" mode.
 Also check the Risky box.
 When someone touches your collar, they should immediately get access.
+- Try using Capture while the collar is set to Public access.
+Capture should fail.

 # Leash
 - Test saying "leashmenu" to bring up the leash menu.